sinhalok/INVENTORY-MANAGEMENT-SYSTEM/README.md

 iii) To delete the item stored. iv) To view or search on item name.

-Place all the files inside the xampp server(in htdocs) and run as localhost/inventory
+Place all the files inside the xampp folder (in htdocs) and run as localhost/inventory